thisrod/Tensars.jl/README.md

 these to scalars.
 Similarly, row tensars map arrays to scalars, not to 0-dimensional arrays.

+For now, indexing tensars simply indexes into the array of their elements.
+This is the simplest way to do it, but I'm not convinced it is the right way, and it might change.

 It is common to think of a matrix shape as “rows × columns”, but this becomes confusing when generalised to tensars.
 A matrix maps its row space to its column space, and `Tensar{T,2,3}` maps